-Dr Kashif Ali works at Dunn & Partners in Greater Glasgow and Clyde Health Board.
-The surgery has had access to Phone Advice & Guidance, commissioned by the Health Board, since October 2018.
+Dr Kashif Ali works at Dr Dunn & Partners in Greater Glasgow and Clyde Health Board.
+The surgery has had access to Telephone Advice & Guidance, commissioned by the Health Board, since October 2018.
 Dr Ali has been a GP for thirteen years and is also the Primary Care Lead for Diabetes MCN.
 He uses the service to speak to consultants at Queen Elizabeth University Hospital.

 “Quick and easy to use.”

 It has also had positive results for his patients.
 Many of them have been able to: